Owensville, Missouri: 2000 census

 There were 1,059 households, out of which 30.5% had children under the age of 18 living with them, 47.8% were married couples living together, 11.0% had a female householder with no husband present, and 38.1% were non-families.
 34.0% of all households were made up of individuals, and 21.1% had someone living alone who was 65 years of age or older.
 The average household size was 2.30 and the average family size was 2.97.

 In the city, the population was spread out, with 25.8% under the age of 18, 7.8% from 18 to 24, 25.7% from 25 to 44, 18.4% from 45 to 64, and 22.3% who were 65 years of age or older.
 The median age was 39 years.
 For every 100 females, there were 82.9 males.
 For every 100 females age 18 and over, there were 79.3 males.

 The median income for a household in the city was $26,913, and the median income for a family was $33,109.
 Males had a median income of $30,162 versus $20,068 for females.
 The per capita income for the city was $15,208.
 About 11.0% of families and 15.6% of the population were below the poverty line, including 19.4% of those under age 18 and 13.6% of those age 65 or over.

 Education

 Public education in Owensville is administered by Gasconade County R-II School District, which operates one elementary school, one middle school, one Owensville High School.

 Owensville has a public library, a branch of the Scenic Regional Library system.

 Government

 Owensville is a fourth-class municipality incorporated under Missouri law.
 Owensville's government is organized under a Mayor and a four-member City Council.
 The council is elected from two wards on an alternating basis.
 The mayor is elected at-large for a two-year term.
 Other municipal officials include the City Administrator, City Attorney, City Judge, City Collector, City Clerk, City Marshal, and the administrative heads of the City departments.

+Town Life

+Owensville features a very lively main street filled with many prosperous small businesses.
+The town has two parks, the bigger of the two features a large trail.
+Slightly out of town lines is the White mule winery which uses locally grown grapes for their wine.
+When looking top things to do in Owensville, Missouri the Walmart shows up at number 8.